Skip to main content

 Product Specific Access

-For Wonders and Maravillas products, Curriculum Administrators can create and share District Planners.
-For more information, refer to the Wonders/Maravillas - District Planner Manager article.
+For Wonders and Maravillas products, Curriculum Administrators can create and share District Planners with teachers to ensure uniform lesson planning across classes.
+For more information, refer to the Wonders/Maravillas District Planner Manager article.

 For ALEKS and ALEKS Adventure, a district or school administrator can create Master Templates to set up multiple classes with the same ALEKS Course Product.
-For more information on the process, refer to the ALEKS - Master Template Resources to learn more.
+This saves time when adding and editing assignments, setting up resources, and more.
+For more information on the process, refer to the ALEKS Master Template Resources article.

 Next Steps